MiSTer-devel/mr-fusion/README.md

 (or use ethernet out of the box) and run the standard [MiSTer Updater script](https://github.com/MiSTer-devel/Updater_script_MiSTer) to get an up to date MiSTer installation.

+You can provide custom WiFi and Samba configuration which Mr. Fusion will install alongside the basic MiSTer setup.

 ## Requirements